RedisLabs/redislabs-docs/content/rs/administering/database-operations/flush-db-crdb.md

 $ redis-cli -h redis-12345.c24.us-east-mz-1.ec2.cloud.redislabs.com -p 12345 -a xyz flushall
 ```

-Remember that this will delete ALL of the data in the database.
-This
-includes all data in memory and persisted to disk.
-So before doing
-flushall, it is best practice to [backup your
-database]({{< relref "/rc/administration/configure/backups.md" >}}) first.

 ### Flushing Redis Enterprise Software CRDBs

-When you flush a CRDB, multiple resources flush their data simultaneously.
+When you flush a CRDB, all of the replicas flush their data at the same time.
 To flush data from a CRDB, use the flush command in the crdb-cli.

 1. To find the ID of the CRDB, run: